 Windows XP: How to change the logon screen

-If the new graphics are contained in the logonui.exe, this file should ideally be in a separate folder on the hard drive in the Windows path, e.g. with the Name logon.
-In order to replace this file with the original from Windows, a software helps us, which is described in more detail in the next section.
+Now it is time to replace the graphics contained in logonui.exe with the new ones.
+To do this, the graphic position that is to be replaced by a new graphic must first be selected.
+Then just click on the Action and Replace Bitmap menu item to exchange the images.
+If the new graphics are in the logonui.exe, this file should ideally be stored on the hard drive in a separate folder in the Windows path (e.g. with the name Logon).
+In order to replace this file with the original Windows one, a software helps us, which is described in more detail in the section Software support .

 On the next page: Layout modification